Killing of Kayla Rolland: Background

-Kayla Rolland was killed by a six-year-old boy, first grader at Buell Elementary School in the Beecher Community School District, located in Mount Morris Township, Michigan, near Flint.
+Kayla Rolland was killed by a six-year-old boy, a first grader at Buell Elementary School in the Beecher Community School District, located in Mount Morris Township, Michigan, near Flint.
 His father was in jail for violating his parole, having previously been convicted for possession of cocaine with intent to deliver and burglary.
 The boy had been living with his mother and his eight-year-old brother.
 She was evicted from her home, having been unable to pay rent with the $175 weekly wage she received from the two jobs she worked under Michigan's welfare-to-work program, and both boys then shared a single sofa as a bed at their uncle's house.
 The home, where his uncle lived with a 19-year-old man, was a crack house where guns were frequently traded for drugs.
 At some point, the boy found a loaded Davis Industries P-32 .32-caliber handgun under some blankets.

 The boy was known to have behavioral issues and was made to stay after school nearly every day for swearing, giving people the finger, pinching, and hitting.
 Some weeks before the shooting he stabbed a girl with a pencil.
 Chris Boaz, a seven-year-old classmate, claimed the boy once punched him because he would not give him a pickle.
 The boy had previously attacked Kayla Rolland and, on the day prior to the killing, tried to kiss her and was rebuffed.
-Early on the day of the shooting, the boy and his brother got into a fight with Boaz's uncle, whom the boy threatened to shoot.
+Early on the day of the shooting, the boy and his brother got into a fight with Boaz's 10-year-old uncle, whom the boy threatened to shoot.

 Shooting

-On February 29, 2000, the boy had brought the firearm, along with a knife, with him to school.
-During a change of classes, he fatally shot six-year-old Kayla Rolland in the presence of a teacher and 22 students while they were climbing the stairs, saying to her: "I don't like you", before pulling the trigger.
+On February 29, 2000, the boy brought the firearm and a knife with him to school.
+During a change of classes, he fatally shot six-year-old Kayla Rolland in the presence of a teacher and 22 students while they were climbing the stairs, saying to her "I don't like you" before pulling the trigger.
 The bullet entered her right arm and traveled through a vital artery.
 He then threw the handgun into a trash basket and fled to a nearby restroom.
 He was found there, in the corner, by a teacher and was taken into police custody soon after.
 At 10:29 a.m.
 EST, Rolland was pronounced dead at Hurley Medical Center while in cardiac arrest.
 The assailant was held in custody until the Genesee County Family Independence Agency could determine his placement.
 He and his two younger siblings were later placed with an aunt.